Kartuzy

-Kartuzy (/pl/; Kartuzë, Kartëzë or Kartuzé; former Karthaus) is a town in northern Poland, located in the historic Eastern Pomerania (Pomerelia) region.
+Kartuzy (/pl/; Kartùzë, Kartëzë or Kartuzé; former Karthaus) is a town in northern Poland, located in the historic Eastern Pomerania (Pomerelia) region.
 It is the capital of Kartuzy County in Pomeranian Voivodeship.

 Geographical location

 Kartuzy is located about 32 km west of Gdańsk and 35 km south-east of the town of Lębork on a plateau at an altitude of approximately 200 m above sea level in the average.
 The plateau, which is divided by the Radaune lake, comprises the highest parts of the Baltic Sea Plate.
 In the west of this lake are the highest points of the headwaters of rivers Łeba, Słupia and Bukowina at an altitude of up to 271 m.
 A hill in the south of the lake is 331 m high.